Not enough evidence to charge Kiwi sports star in international drug conspiracy case: sources

 Police were set to lay criminal charges against a prominent New Zealand sportsman in relation to an international drug importation and supply conspiracy.

-However, they felt they did not have enough evidence to secure a conviction.
+They suspected the star was involved in an international drug syndicate but felt they did not have enough solid evidence to secure a conviction so he was not charged.

 The decision came in the case of Tevita Fangupo, Tevita Kulu and Toni Finau, who were on trial in the High Court at Auckland this month.